 - NATO personnel with a D-number and their families

 you’re entitled to a general practitioner and necessary medical treatment.
-If you have a D-number but are not an asylum seeker of NATO personnel, you are only entitled to necessary medical treatment.
+However, if you have a D-number but are not an asylum seeker of NATO personnel, you are only entitled to essential medical treatment.

 Students from outside of the EU/EEA should check directly with Norwegian government services to see which healthcare options are best for them and whether they’re eligible for healthcare in Norway.